Blazing Famiglia

 screen capture of Blazing Famiglia [Bakugyaku Famîria]

-Because the film spans quite a few decades, works with flashbacks and doesn't immediately give away its presise nature, it did take me a little while to understand where Kumakiri was going with this.
+Because the film spans quite a few decades, works with flashbacks and doesn't immediately give away its precise nature, it did take me a little while to understand where Kumakiri was going with this.
 I can imagine it's worse for people less familiar with the tropes and genre elements this film was founded on.
 But 30 or so minutes in, the framework becomes pretty clear and the film starts to hurl itself towards its inevitable finale.
 I had a lot of fun getting there, as there are some neat twists and turns along the way, but people who remain lost throughout the movie might be having a harder time with Blazing Famiglia.

 Kazuyoshi Kumakiri has no doubt made peace with the fact that he'll never get the international recognition he deserves.
 Whatever he seems to try, his particular brand of gritty, heightened drama mixed with edgy genre elements doesn't seem to be selling well overseas.
-That doesn't mean the talent isn't there of course .
-Blazing Famiglia looks appropriately gritty, it sports a fine soundtrack, some great performances and a cool plot with a proper dramatic foundation.
+That doesn't mean the talent isn't there of course.
+Blazing Famiglia looks appropriately gritty, it sports a fine soundtrack, some great performances, and a cool plot with a proper dramatic foundation.
 It's a little niche and may come off a tad inaccessible at first, but give in to what Kumakiri serves and you might discover a little underseen gem.